Ryan-Page-2024/Movie-Machine-Learning/Data/README.md

 * Foreign Film: A binary indicator (1 or 0) representing if the movie was filmed outside the USA and Canada.
 * Runtime (min): The total runtime of the movie in minutes.
 * Genre: The genre(s) associated with the movie.
-* Genre Flags: The genre(s) of the movies, split into binary fields (1 or 0) for each genre category
+* Genre Flags: The genre(s) of the movies, split into binary fields (1 or 0) for each genre category.